Esri/inspire_open_data/README.md

 **D2.7** also contains a relevant recommendation:
 > Recommendation 3: Encoding rules should be based on international, preferably open, standards.

-The important thing is that a complete mapping from the UML conceptual model to the encoding used and made public, as is done in this repository.
+The important thing is a complete mapping from the UML conceptual model to the encoding used and made public, as is done in this repository.

 ## Is the Default INSPIRE GML Encoding Still Required?

 Data provided through INSPIRE Alternative Encoding can be used *instead of* the default complex INSPIRE GML encoding, or *in addition to* the default encoding.

-It depends on the source data whether an encoding can be considered alternative (or just additional).
-The default encoding is **not required**, so long as the simplification rules do not lead to information loss from the source data set *as compared with using the ddefault encoding.* If the simplification rules lead to information loss from the source data set, it should be considered an "additional encoding" and the default INSPIRE GML encoding should still be used.
+It depends on the source data whether an encoding can be considered an alternative (or just additional).
+The default encoding is **not required**, so long as the simplification rules do not lead to information loss from the source data set *as compared with using the default encoding.* If the simplification rules lead to information loss from the source data set, it should be considered an "additional encoding," and the default INSPIRE GML encoding should still be used.

-The alternative encoding should not be used to omit attributes or object types that exist in the source data.
+Alternative encoding should not be used to omit attributes or object types that exist in the source data.

 ## References
 [1] INSPIRE action 2017.2 on Alternative Encodings https://inspire.ec.europa.eu/sites/default/files/inspire_alternative_encodings.pdf